vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   Website: [ubuntu.com](https://ubuntu.com/).
   Wiki: [help by the community](https://help.ubuntu.com/community/CommunityHelpWiki).

-- [ ] Lubuntu — Ubuntu's flavour for old PCs; desktop environment - LXDE/LXQT (lightweight and similar to Windows XP, Lubuntu 18.04 LTS is the last release with LXDE).
+- [x] Lubuntu — Ubuntu's flavour for old PCs; desktop environment - LXDE/LXQT (lightweight and similar to Windows XP, Lubuntu 18.04 LTS is the last release with LXDE).
 I use it because it's fast.
   Website: [lubuntu.net](https://lubuntu.net/).

+  > I tried to install Lubuntu 20.04 LTS and encountered this [error](https://bugs.launchpad.net/ubuntu/+source/calamares/+bug/1851188).
+The problem is occur when I try to begin the installation after choosing the free partition (along with the 3 primary partitions already) for Lubuntu.

 - [ ] Linux Mint:

   - based on Ubuntu.
 It uses Ubuntu’s software repositories so the same packages are available on both distributions. **Less bloated than Ubuntu**.